a

 maps index

-miles & elevations Miles and Elevations Index Lake Tahoe Basin Management Unit All forest-wilderness all pages
+miles & elevations Miles & Elevations Index Lake Tahoe Basin Management Unit Local Weather

-After a long day hiking South through the Desolation Wilderness from Fontanillis Lake, I began to run out of daylight.
+After a long day hiking South through the Desolation Wilderness from Fontanillis Lake, I began to run out of daylight between the South end of Desolation Wilderness and the North side of the Meiss Country Roadless Area.

 Twilight ended a short ways South of where the combined Pacific Crest, Tahoe to Yosemite, and Tahoe Rim trails cross Highway 50.